azukipan/edricjohnnacpil/index.md

-I am leading a web and mobile development business [Azukipan IT Solutions](https://www.azukipan.net).
+I am the owner of [Azukipan IT Solutions](https://www.azukipan.net), a web and mobile development business in Japan.
 I also conduct independent research on aritifical intelligence and autonomous driving.
 You can learn more about me by browsing this page.

 ### [Research](https://azukipan.github.io/edricjohnnacpil/research/) | [Publications](https://azukipan.github.io/edricjohnnacpil/publications/)
 ### [Resume](https://azukipan.github.io/edricjohnnacpil/resume/) | [Biography](https://azukipan.github.io/edricjohnnacpil/biography/)